dbuckingham/bai-helper/README.md

 ## Export-SeasonScoreSheet.ps1

 This script logs into the NASP Tournaments website, navigates to the Season Score Sheet page, and exports the data to a CSV file.
-The exported file is saved in a "Season Score Sheets/{SchoolName}" folder structure.
+The exported file is saved in an organized folder structure: "Season Score Sheets/{SchoolName}/{Season}".
+The script automatically extracts the school name from the website and handles multiple export methods for maximum compatibility.

 ### Requirements